cdcloudlogix/terraform_s3_encryption_email/README.md

 ![Image](lambda-s3encryption.png?raw=true)

+You can also follow the following [guideline](https://medium.com/@obutterbach/scan-and-set-server-side-encryption-on-all-of-your-s3-buckets-with-terraform-4267b7483e0e) for more information

 ## Installation

 This is controlled and deployed by Terraform, just indicate the source module in the root of this repository.
 This module requires access to the following SSM parameter (StringList):